 The Fort Ellice project lies along the Carlton Trail.
 This historical pathway is responsible for the western expansion of Canada where, during the 18th and 19th century, several trading post forts were constructed.
 The fort, after which this property is named, was originally established as a Hudson’s Bay Company trading post in 1831.
 Today, nature has reclaimed the land and only a subtle reminder of the fort is left.
 Its preservation, however, is an important cultural and historical contribution to Manitoba.

 NCC also recognizes the rich Indigenous history of the Fort Ellice project and respects and seeks to protect the cultural integrity as well as the plants and wildlife found here.

 NCC partners with Parkwest School Division and the Waywayseecappo Off-Campus School to achieve tangible conservation on the Fort Ellice project.
 Participating students are trained as “citizen scientists” through workshops and actual field work, helping them connect with the land.

 Grazing is an important land management tool on the Fort Ellice property.
 NCC’s collaboration with farmers and other landowners makes it possible to develop effective land management programs.
 These programs, including grazing, benefit both the local livestock industry and the native grasslands.

 A virtual tour

 You can experience Fort Ellice without leaving the comfort of your home.
 Explore this stunning landscape through Google Trekker, a backpack-mounted 360-degree camera that uses the same technology as Google Street View.

 Please join us and support the Nature Conservancy of Canada’s grassland conservation initiative to conserve projects like Fort Ellice.
 This is your chance to be part of the conservation of this important historical place, a place that provides a connection to the land for today, and for tomorrow.

 With your donation, we will continue to work with local communities, restore wildlife habitat, remove invasive species and manage the land and water for improved overall ecological health.

-Funds raised throughout the Fort Ellice campaign will also contribute to the long-term stewardship of new and existing conserved areas as well as critical science and research.
+Funds raised throughout the grassland initiative will also contribute to the long-term stewardship of new and existing conserved areas as well as critical science and research.